NAME

 Note that technically any password is correct and there's no way to tell if it was mistaken.

-If you need to validate if $mnemonic is a valid mnemonic you should specify $lang, e.g. 'en'.
+If you want to validate if $mnemonic is a valid mnemonic you must specify $lang, e.g. 'en'.
 It will also get rid of any extra whitespace before / after / in between words.

 If no $lang is given then any string passed as $mnemonic will produce a valid key.
 This means even adding whitespace (eg. trailing newline) will produce a different key.
 Be careful when using this method without $lang argument as you can easily create keys incompatible with other software due to these whitespace problems.